linthtml/linthtml/README.md

 <!-- linthtml-configure [key]="[value]" -->
 ```

-In order for an inline configuration to be recognized, it must be an html comment enclosed with `<!-- and -->` and begin with the keyword 'linthtml'.
+In order for an inline configuration to be recognized, it must be an html comment enclosed with `<!-- and -->` and begin with the keyword `linthtml-configure`.

 Configurations must also use valid html attribute formatting.
 An unlimited number of attributes are allowed in an inline configuration and each rules will be applied in order.
 Inline configurations only apply to the file they are located in, and will not roll over to other files.